ndescussebrown/devopsproject/README.md

 The issue has been reported to the Adaltas repo: [issue in Adaltas repo](https://github.com/adaltas/dsti-devops-2022-spring/issues/4)

 Resolution: I switched from Ubuntu to wsl on Powershell and outcome is described in Section 3.

+# With running Ubuntu for Windows

+I experience a 'blue screen crash' that subsequently caused some issues when running Kubernetes on Ubuntu 20.04.4 LTS for Windows with Virtualbox for the istio part of the project.
+This issue is further described in the Adaltas report: [issue in Adaltas repo](https://github.com/adaltas/dsti-devops-2022-spring/issues/5).
+Despite subsequent efforts, no solution was found so I switched to using vagrant for sake of efficiency.

+## 10. Proposed improvements / Technical debt

+A number of improvements could be made to this project, that were not implemented at this stage due to lack of time.
+Nonetheless, I believe they would stroingly benefit the project if implemented at a later stage.

+# Record ID
+Currently there are no restriction made on the format of the recordID each time a new record is entered by a user, which will lead to issues, if no chaos.
+Ideally the recordID should be a primary key that would self-increment each time a new record is created.